 These stories are only a small portion out of the numerous ones that the 1,640 lawyers who are a part of the Pro Bono Commission have experienced.
-It is through each of the described cases that we want to evidence our commitment to continue providing access to justice, to promote the rule of law as a way to solve individual and community problems and to further the equality of all persons and institutions under the law.
+It is through each of the

-26 Fernanda Mierez is a partner in the law firm of Beccar Varela, Buenos Aires.
+Fernanda Mierez is a partner in the law firm of Beccar Varela, Buenos Aires.

-27 Carolina Zang is a partner in the law firm of Zang, Bergel & Viñes Abogados, Buenos Aires.
+Carolina Zang is a partner in the law firm of Zang, Bergel & Viñes Abogados, Buenos Aires.

-28 Delfina Balestra is the executive director of the Red Federal Pro Bono - Comisión Pro Bono, Buenos Aires.
+Delfina Balestra is the executive director of the Red Federal Pro Bono - Comisión Pro Bono, Buenos Aires.